FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/7_practice/ansible_FISCO-BCOS_Webase-deploy.md

 ![](../../../images/articles/ansible_FISCO-BCOS_Webase-deploy/ansible_FISCO-BCOS_Webase-deploy728.png)

 ### 1.2 Webase-deploy
-Deploying WeBASE with one click allows you to quickly build a WeBASE console environment on the same machine, facilitating users to quickly experience the WeBASE management platform。One-click deployment build: node (FISCO-BCOS 2.0+), management platform (WeBASE-Web), Node Management Subsystem (WeBASE-Node-Manager), Node Front Subsystem (WeBASE-Front), signing service (WeBASE-Sign）。Among them, the construction of the node is optional, you can choose to use the existing chain or build a new chain through the configuration.。
+Deploying WeBASE with one click allows you to quickly build a WeBASE console environment on the same machine, facilitating users to quickly experience the WeBASE management platform。One-click deployment and construction: Node (FISCO-BCOS 2.0+), management platform (WeBASE-Web), node management subsystem (WeBASE-Node-Manager), node front subsystem (WeBASE-Front), signature service (WeBASE-Sign)。Among them, the construction of the node is optional, you can choose to use the existing chain or build a new chain through the configuration。

 [Github Access Address](https://github.com/WeBankFinTech/WeBASE)